thorikawa/EyeGestureLib/README.md

 GlassEyeGestureDemo
 ===================

 Demo app for Google Glass's eye gesture detector.
 This app is capable of detecting "Wink" gesture or "Double blink" gesture.
-Confirmed this app works on XE12.
+Note that eye gesture only works on new version of Glass.
+If you are an early explorer and have not swapped yours with new one, it won't work.

 <img src="http://thorikawa.github.io/GlassEyeGestureDemo/img/eyegesture1.png" width="480" />
 <img src="http://thorikawa.github.io/GlassEyeGestureDemo/img/eyegesture2.png" width="480" />